 Survive a Night in Your Car

-It’s a harrowing statistic, but according to the National Weather Service, about 70 percent of winter weather-related fatalities occur in an automobile.
-You can bet many of those vehicle-related deaths began with someone simply leaving the house to run an errand, make a short trip to visit family or friends or take care of routine business.
-The weather turns unexpectedly bad, road conditions rapidly deteriorate and, suddenly, what was an ordinary drive becomes an overnight ordeal.
+It’s a harrowing statistic, but according to the National Oceanic and Atmospheric Administration’s (NOAA) National Severe Storms Laboratory (NSSL), approximately 70 percent of winter weather-related injuries occur in an automobile.
+Many of those vehicle-related injuries may have begun with someone simply leaving the house to run an errand, make a short trip to visit family or friends, or take care of routine business.
+The weather turns unexpectedly bad, road conditions rapidly deteriorate and suddenly, what was an ordinary drive can become an overnight ordeal.

-Don’t think just because you don’t live in New England, the upper Midwest or the western mountains that something like this can’t happen to you.
+Just because you don’t live in the Northeast, the upper Midwest or the Western mountains, don’t think that something like this can’t happen to you.
 Even in areas where snow is a rare event, cars can slide off icy roads and become stranded in freezing weather, leaving passengers stuck right there with them.
 Here’s how to make it through a freezing night in your car and ride out events until help can arrive.

-The first thing to do as winter approaches is be sure you have stored a few key items in your car.
-If you wait until you need them to try to round them up, it will be too late.
-Essential items to include in a winter survival kit, according to a combination of recommendations by Wisconsin Emergency Management’s Ready Wisconsin initiative and survival expert Peter Kummerfeldt’s OutdoorSafe website, include:
+One of the first things to do as winter approaches is be sure you have stored a few key items in your car.
+If you wait until you need them to try to round them up, it may be too late.
+Essential items to include in a winter survival kit, according to a combination of recommendations by Wisconsin Emergency Management’s Ready Wisconsin initiative and Ready.gov, include:

 - Snack foods, particularly nutritious energy bars